Article · Apr 10, 2026

 → 200 OK (8ms)

-The timing channel is harder to exploit (network jitter adds noise) but is still measurable at scale.
-At a hundred samples per email, the signal beats the noise.
+Network jitter adds noise to timing attacks, but at a hundred samples per email the signal beats the noise reliably.

 The Supabase JS SDK’s auth.resetPasswordForEmail does the right thing out of the box: it returns a generic success response regardless of whether the email exists.
-The leak appears when you wrap that call in your own edge function and add custom logic.
+The leak appears when you wrap that call in your own edge function and add lookup logic before it.

 A common shape that reintroduces the bug: